microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaApplication.md

 ```

 ## DESCRIPTION
-The Remove-EntraBetaApplication cmdlet removes the specified application from Azure Active Directory (AD).
+The Remove-EntraBetaApplication cmdlet removes the specified application from Microsoft Entra ID.

 ## EXAMPLES